vkalithkar/Currency-Conversion-Project/README.md

 ## Features

 * Interactive Dash web application for data visualization.
+* Calculates nominal exchange rates of currencies at a time relative to the contemporaneous USD
-* Visualizes currency exchange rates and economic crisis data.
+* Visualizes currency exchange rates and historical crisis data by generating custom plots.
-* Provides tools for cleaning and analyzing raw data.
-* Generates custom plots for deeper insights into trends.
 * Easy-to-use interface for exploring datasets.

 ### Files included in `src/`: